The 20 Best Paramyotonia Congenita Doctors Near Me in Maryland, US

 English

 Swaroop Rao is a primary care provider, practicing in Internal Medicine in Rockville, Maryland.
 Dr. Rao is rated as an Experienced provider by MediFind in the treatment of Paramyotonia Congenita.
-Her top areas of expertise are Myotonic Dystrophy Type 2, Myotonic Dystrophy, Paramyotonia Congenita, and Nephrosclerosis.
+She is also highly rated in 2 other conditions, according to our data.
+Her clinical expertise encompasses Myotonic Dystrophy, Myotonic Dystrophy Type 2, Paramyotonia Congenita, and Nephrosclerosis.

 Experienced in Paramyotonia Congenita